saikeerthan06/309-Project/README.md

 | Richie Teo Wei Xuan    | Data Preprocessing, EDA Visualizations        |
 | Lee Xiu Wen            | Data Preprocessing, Table Merging, Slides, Readme file           |

-# TO EDIT
-credits:
-richie: file 1 to file 6
-xiu wen file 7 to file 9 and created eda file format https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

-# Note: We did not read the data_dictionary as it is not a dataset to be used.
-Viewed it externally on excel instead.
+https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/